 Just one week of immobilization, one week of bed rest, one week of doing nothing, reduces muscle strength and endurance by 20%.
 (1)

 That’s not good for you and certainly not good for your back pain.
-That’s also the reason Cross Chiropractic Center encourages gentle stretching exercises as one of the Sandy Springs chiropractic services
+That’s also the reason Cross Chiropractic Center promotes gentle stretching exercises as one of the Sandy Springs chiropractic services

 in your treatment plan